-Ashfield’s top tip to replicate Japandi style in your own home is harmony.
+Ashfield’s top tip is to create harmony.
 Lighting is an important element, and much can be taken from nature.
 Try swapping cold, LED lighting for warm white to mimic daylight fading, for a relaxed feel.

 To achieve the Japandi aesthetic, you can also bring natural materials into your home – think about unfinished wood or bamboo.

 In traditional Japanese homes, every object has a purpose, so try and reduce clutter where you can.
 If that’s impossible, take advantage of boxes, baskets and screens to hide away the clutter.
 Stick to neutral colour schemes, with light, open areas if possible.
 Brown and beige are key tones, but you can use muted greens, blues and pinks to complement natural wood.